jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 #### DON'T:
-Don't use lowercase of L (l) which looks similar to number 1.<br />
+* Don't use lowercase of L (l) which looks similar to number 1.<br />
-Don't use uppercase of O which looks similar to number 0.<br />
+* Don't use uppercase of O which looks similar to number 0.<br />
 It can be confusing.

 ## 2.3.
 MAKE MEANINGFUL DISTINCTIONS

 #### DON'T:
-Don't write code solely to satisfy complier/interpreter (eg. making small change in name to create another variable name)
+Don't write code solely to satisfy complier/interpreter (eg. making small change in name to create another variable name).

 <hr style="border: 1px solid gray" />